ABOUT US

 Addressing the Increasing Need for Affordable Health Care

-Lower income adults pay a higher ratio of their income for care; and there is a greater likelihood that easily treatable ailments will go untreated and become serious medical problems.
-These people are not necessarily unemployed; they are the working poor —restaurant staff, small business owners, day laborers, artists, and housecleaners, often working multiple jobs.
-Ultimately the costs are borne by everyone, they are passed along in terms of lost work hours, higher health insurance costs, and greater community health risks.
+Lower-income adults pay a higher ratio of their income for care, and there is a greater likelihood that easily treatable ailments will go untreated and become serious medical problems.
+These people aren’t necessarily unemployed; they are restaurant staff, small business owners, day laborers, artists, and house cleaners, to name a few, often working multiple jobs.
+Ultimately, the costs are borne by everyone, passed along in terms of lost work hours, higher health insurance costs, and greater community health risks.

 Our History

-In 2005, the Unitarian Universalist Society of Oneonta, New York (UUSO), as part of a long-range plan to improve the community, identified the need for a free health clinic for those challenged with health care and insurance costs.
-UUSO member, Dr. Benjamin Friedell spearheaded the project which began with extensive research and detailed planning by a committee.
-After about 2 years of preparation, they opened a free primary health care center–the Oneonta Community Health Center (OCHC).
+In 2005, the Unitarian Universalist Society of Oneonta, New York (UUSO), as part of a long-range plan to improve the community, identified the need for a free health clinic for those struggling with the costs of medical care and insurance.
+Dr. Benjamin Friedell, a UUSO member, spearheaded the project, which began with extensive research and detailed planning by a committee.
+After about two years of preparation, they opened a free primary health care center: the Oneonta Community Health Center (OCHC).

-A public meeting at the UUSO was held to explain the project and seek financial and operational support from the community.
-With tremendous local support, it was decided to establish a community health center, not publicly identifying it as an offshoot of the UUSO.
-To survive the health center would need the volunteer and financial support of the greater Oneonta community, not just the UUSO.
+A public meeting was held at the UUSO to explain the project and seek financial and operational support from the community.
+With tremendous local support, it was decided to establish a community health center without publicly identifying it as an offshoot of the UUSO.
+To survive, the health center would need the volunteer and financial support of the greater Oneonta community, not just the UUSO.

-Serendipitously, a local midwife who fully furnished health facility on the first floor of her house, needed to relocate to another state.
+Serendipitously, a local midwife who had a fully furnished health facility on the first floor of her house needed to relocate to another state.
 She offered the house to the OCHC for zero rent for the first year and only asked that the utilities be paid.
-The location of the house on Academy Street was ideal, and the center opened July 29, 2008 and remained there for several years until the house was sold.
+The location on Academy Street was ideal, and the center opened on July 29, 2008, remaining there for several years until the house was sold.

-During the search for a new location, Fox Hospital provided space for suite which was used for other purposes during the day.
-OCHC moved into its current location on Main Street in 2012.
+During the search for a new location, Fox Hospital provided a suite space that was used for other purposes during the day.
+The OCHC moved into its current location on Main Street in 2012.

-One of the ongoing challenges for OCHC to continue to provide free Primary Healthcare, is to continue spread the word about our services through marketing efforts and networking with other health and social service providers who can refer patients to our services.
-Increasing support from institutional and individual donors is also vital to continue free health services.
+One of the ongoing challenges for the OCHC to continue providing free primary healthcare is to keep spreading the word about our services through marketing efforts and networking with other health and social service providers who can refer patients to our services.
+Increasing support from institutional and individual donors is also vital to continuing free health services.

-The Board of Directors of OCHC have recently been working on a strategic plan that includes marketing strategies and research to explore other health care services that could be incorporated into our mission to best serve the needs of the greater Oneonta area.
+The OCHC’s Board of Directors has recently been working on a strategic plan that includes marketing strategies and research to explore other health care services that could be incorporated into our mission to best serve the needs of the greater Oneonta area.

 Dr. Friedell